paulwalko/vpicc-constitution/BY-LAWS.md

     A.  Be endorsed by a full or associate member in good standing.
     A.  Submit to the editor a suitable article for publication in the Tech Troglodyte allowing reasonable time for review and revision.
     A.  Be approved by a 2/3 majority vote of the full membership.
+    A.  Demonstrate a working knowledge of passing a rebelay while ascending and descending.

 # Disciplinary Action
 1. Any prospective, associate, or full member who has allegedly committed an infraction of the VPI Cave Club Constitution, or by-laws, or upon recommendation of the Safety and Techniques Committee, may face possible disciplinary action in the form of a reprimand, suspension, or expulsion, as defined below.